Driving Under the Influence

 DUI charges are very common.
 As in domestic violence, the horror stories have driven the law to very strict measures.
 For a first offense with a blood alcohol content of .15 or more, the accused is facing up to 90 days in jail, up to a year probation, $1000-2000 fine, 10 days of vehicle immobilization, six-months no driving, and six more months of using an interlock device, along with DUI school, and maybe even community service.
 Much of this is mandatory, in other words, neither the judge nor the prosecutor have discretion on the punishment.
 You could have driven safely, ticket-free, for thirty or more years, and then this is what you get for your one mistake.
 Second, third and fourth convictions are punished severely, with very serious penalties up to and including ten years of no license and real jail time.
 DUIs are serious business.

 The best solution is to invoke your constitutional rights to protect yourself from the worst.
 When pulled over do not answer a bunch of questions about where you were, what you had to drink, where you are going, your dog's name, all that.
+It can all be used against you and will be, especially an admission to drinking.
 Be polite and respectful always, and provide your license, insurance and registration.
 If you are a concealed carry holder, inform the officer promptly and courteously.

-However, once you have done the above, refuse to do the field sobriety exercises if asked.
+However, once you have done the above, you can refuse to do the field sobriety exercises if asked.
 You will fail it on your best day.
 The 'test' is designed to provide incriminating evidence and that is about it.
-You've seen the videos, nervous people tipping over while doing things they never do while out in an unfamiliar environment with police intentionally giving them drill instructor phrased commands.
+You've seen the videos, nervous people tipping over while doing things they never do, all while out in an unfamiliar environment with police intentionally giving them drill instructor phrased commands.
 Ever see a video where at the end of the person doing the test, the cops cheer the brilliant performance and provide the suspect a police escort for the rest of the drive home?
 No, and you won't see that, and you wouldn't be that guy anyway.
 No matter what the officer tells you, you do not HAVE to get out in the headlights and cameras and do the silly exercises carefully designed to trip you up.
-Politely decline, every time.
+You may politely decline.

 Sometimes, if the situation is right, it can be a complete defense to trial; really force the state to prove it beyond a reasonable doubt while challenging the evidence all the way.
 In less favorable circumstances, we will work to mitigate the damage.
 Can we plea down to reckless driving?
 Sometimes we can.
 Can we get the ten days of immobilization waived, the fine lowered and keep you our of jail?
 Often this is an achievable option.
 This is what we work for.
 At a minimum we can attend your preliminary hearings on your behalf sparing you that time and hassle sitting in a crowded courtroom.